stsiwo/e-commerce-starter-kits/README.md

 ## Goal

 My goal is to develop a maintainable, testable, and scalable application as much as possible.
-I focus on OOP and architecture to achieve this goal.
+I focus on OOP and programming architecture to achieve this goal.
 I explain how I implement it in the following sections.

 ## Demo